IMOS-AnimalTracking/remora/README.md

 - [Interactive visualisation of data associated with an acoustic tagging project]()

 ## Acknowledgements
+ADD IMOS AND NSW GOV LOGOS HERE

 This work was funded by Australia’s Integrated Marine Observing System (IMOS, www.imos.org.au) and a Research Attraction and Acceleration Program grant from the Office of the New South Wales Chief Scientist & Engineer awarded to Sydney Institute of Marine Science.
 IMOS is enabled by the National Collaborative Research Infrastructure Strategy (NCRIS).
 It is operated by a consortium of institutions as an unincorporated joint venture, with the University of Tasmania as Lead Agent.

-ADD IMOS AND NSW GOV LOGOS HERE

 We thank Michelle Heupel, Colin Simpfendorfer and Paul Butcher for allowing us access to the following sample datasets to aid code development.

-Heupel, M., Simpfendorfer, C., Espinoza, M., Bierwagen, S., de Faria, F., Ledee, E., Matley, J., Tobin, A. (2021) Townsville Reefs receiver array (Available: Integrated Marine Observing System.
+Heupel, M., Simpfendorfer, C. *et al.* (2021) Townsville Reefs (Available: Integrated Marine Observing System.
 Animal Tracking Database. https://animaltracking.aodn.org.au.
 Accessed: 2021-10-11).

-Butcher, P., Smoothey, A., Peddemors, V., Brand, C., Gallen, C., Spaet, J., Patterson, T., Bradford, R. (2021) NSW DPI (Whaler, White and Tiger Shark Program).
+Butcher, P. *et al.* (2021) NSW DPI (Whaler, White and Tiger Shark Program).
 NSW Department of Primary Industries.
 (Available: Integrated Marine Observing System.
 Animal Tracking Database. https://animaltracking.aodn.org.au.
 Accessed: 2021-10-11).

 ## Data accessibility
 - Continental-scale acoustic telemetry data collated as part of Australia’s Integrated Marine Observing System (IMOS) are available through the [IMOS Australian Animal Acoustic Telemetry Database](https://animaltracking.aodn.org.au).